bbgit/bbgit.github.io/README.md

-### Conditions as of July 4, 2025 at 2:11:55 PM CDT
+### Conditions as of July 4, 2025 at 2:17:15 PM CDT

 Temperature: 89.70 &deg;F

 Feels like: 89.70 &deg;F

-Humidity: 61%
+Humidity: 60%

-Wind Direction: ESE
+Wind Direction: WSW

 Windspeed: 0.0 mph